SCTN: Sparse Convolution-Transformer Network for Scene Flow Estimation: Methodology

-To circumvent this limitation, we propose a stop-gradient for the point features fed into the FSC loss, taking inspiration form recent advances in self-supervised learning~\cite{siasim2020exploring}.
+To circumvent this limitation, we propose a stop-gradient for the FSC loss, taking inspiration form recent advances in self-supervised learning~\cite{siasim2020exploring}.
 As illustrated in \Figure{consistencyLoss}, our architecture stops the propagation of the gradient in the branch extracting the feature similarity.
-By such architecture, our FSC loss avoids optimizing the features, while optimizing solely the flows similarities $\| \mathbf{u}_j-\mathbf{u}_i\|_n$ for neighboring points with similar features.
+By such architecture, our FSC loss avoids optimizing the features, while optimizing solely the flows similarities $\| \mathbf{u}_j-\mathbf{u}_i\|_1$ for neighboring points with similar features.